sha1023/.sharc/README.md

 5) `efgm`: Edit Found Git Matches -- Edits the file in your git directory that matches the provided regex.
 6) `motto`: change MOTTO -- Prefixes your command line prompt with your motto.

+## Structure:

+There is a controller file `.sharc/.sharc` it sources all files found in `.sharc/.nestedrc` ensuring to do source the files in order of their depth in the directory tree.
+This is to ensure that aliases can be reused by deeper levels.
+If you would like to add another bash source file, simply add it to .nestedrc or one of its children directories.
+`.sharc/.state` contains all files important to the sharc state.
+E.g. your personal motto. if .state does not exist it is created when .sharc is sourced.